rerun-io/rerun/docs/content/reference/video.md

 When choosing a codec, we recommend [AV1](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Video_codecs#av1), as it seems to have the best overall playback support while also having very high compression quality.

-Since AV1 can have very long encoding times, it is often not yet suitable for streaming.
+Since AV1 can have very long encoding times, it is often not suitable for streaming.
 In those cases where encoding time matters, we recommend H.264/avc.

 ### Native viewer